-Like personal shopping, package delivery gig jobs are taking off too.
+Like personal shopping, package delivery gigs are taking off too.
 These types of shopping jobs may rely on more driving than the others, but employees are commonly paid more to compensate for the miles driven.
 Quick and accurate deliveries can net you some significant tip money!

-Platforms like Facebook have built-in user sales areas, making it easier than ever to get rid of unwanted items.
+Platforms like Facebook have built-in user sales areas, making getting rid of unwanted items easier than ever.
 You can not only declutter your home by selling items like an extra coffee maker or some jewelry you don't wear anymore, but you can also use the money to pay off your installment loans.

-Shipping large things are going to be expensive, so having delivery fees included in the purchase price will ensure that you don't end up paying more in shipping than you got on the sale!
+Shipping large things will be expensive, so having delivery fees included in the purchase price will ensure that you don't end up paying more in shipping than you got on the sale!

-You could also go the classic route and have an old fashion yard sale.
-You might be surprised at how quickly the sales of your unused items add up!
+You could also go the classic route and have an old-fashioned yard sale.
+You might be surprised at how quickly the sales of your unused items add up.

-While you would usually refinance a loan with the goal of having smaller payments over a long period of time, you can also refinance with the goal of paying off your loan sooner.
+While you would usually refinance a loan with the goal of having smaller payments over a long period, you can also refinance to pay off your loan sooner.
 If your credit has improved in the time since you initially got your loan, refinancing can lower your interest rate and enable you to pay the loan off early.